wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 ##Showing Categories on Rango's Homepage
 One of the requirements regarding the main page was to show the top five rango'ed categories.
-To fulfil this requirement, we will go through each of the above steps.
+To fulfill this requirement, we will go through each of the above steps.

 ### Importing Required Models
 First, we need to complete step one.
 Open `rango/views.py` and at the top of the file, after the other imports, import the `Category` model from Rango's `models.py` file.